Star Gazing Room

 - Refrain from touching any of the equipment or electronics within the planetarium.

-- If you must leave the planetarium at any time during a show, please ask our presenter to help you safely get to the exit.
-Due to the darkness of the room, and for safety precautions, you will not be re-admitted during the program.
+- If you must leave the planetarium at any time during a show, please ask our presenter to help you safely to the exit.
+You cannot be re-admitted during the program due to safety considerations and to ensure quality viewing for other attendees.

 The maximum number of attendees for public and private shows is 28.
-For school shows, the maximum number of attendees is 30, which would include 3 chaperones.
-The upper limit of 30 in school shows is based on fire code, and cannot be exceeded.
+For school shows, the maximum number of attendees is 30, including 3 chaperones.
+The upper limit of 30 in school shows is based on fire code and cannot be exceeded.

-The Payne Family Native American Center is located just east of Arthur Ave., adjacent to "The Oval" on campus.
-When viewing this campus map, the PFNAC is located on the southwestern edge of the green oval, near the center of campus.
+The Payne Family Native American Center is located just east of Arthur Ave. adjacent to "The Oval" on campus.
+When viewing this campus map, the PFNAC is located on the southwestern edge of the green oval (lower left).
 Once inside, the Star Gazing Room is found in the basement, and is numbered Room 013.
-The curvature of the walls is rather unique, and the door to Room 013 is labeled "Star Gazing Room."
+The curvature of the walls is rather unique, and the door to Room 013 is labeled "Star Gazing Room".